attack68/rateslib/docs/source/i_licence.rst

 Section 2 -- Scope.
 -------------------

+.. _licence-2a1:

   a.
 License grant.

-       1. Subject to the terms and conditions of this Public License, the Licensor hereby grants You a worldwide, royalty-free, non-sublicensable, non-exclusive, irrevocable license to exercise the Licensed Rights in the Licensed Material to:
+       1. Subject to the terms and conditions of this Public License, the Licensor hereby grants You a worldwide, non-sublicensable, non-exclusive, irrevocable license to exercise the Licensed Rights in the Licensed Material to: